SOLICITATION

 Self Solicitation Asistencia Financiera Nueva Etapa

-2. Select your school, and click to send email.
+2. Select your ✅ schools, and click to send email

-Still searching for a school? - Commitment Letter.
+Still searching for a school?
+Use the Commitment Letter.

-Been accepted to a school? - Financial Assistance.
+Been accepted to a school?
+Use Financial Assistance.

 Welcome to our dedicated platform for student self-soliciting in higher education!
 We understand that navigating the complexities of college financing can be daunting, which is why we've created this resource to empower students like you to take control of your educational journey.